brianmtreese/briantree.se/_posts/2025/01/2025-01-02-deferred-loading-with-animations.md

 ### Understanding the Current Implementation

-In this tutorial, we hava a [page component](https://github.com/brianmtreese/animating-content-with-defer-before/tree/master/src/app/page) that contains all of the content and images that we see.
+In this tutorial, we have a [page component](https://github.com/brianmtreese/animating-content-with-defer-before/tree/master/src/app/page) that contains all of the content and images that we see.

 Sprinkled throughout the content in this component, we see a [product container component](https://github.com/brianmtreese/animating-content-with-defer-before/tree/master/src/app/product-container):